 Aquila Collection is proud to have reintroduced the first rhino back into the Western Cape since its human-led, local extinction 250 years ago.
 In February 2005, Aquila Private Game Reserve announced the birth of the first rhino calf in the region, marking a significant milestone for rhino conservation across South Africa.

-Unfortunately, in August 2011, the reserve faced a devastating poaching incident involving three rhinos, setting back Aquila’s rehabilitation efforts and leaving them without a male rhino.
-This devastating loss, and the horrific violence inflicted upon these endangered animals, led to the formation of “Saving Private Rhino”, a Cape Town founded NGO focused on the conservation and protection of rhinos and against poachers.
+This devastating loss, and the horrific violence inflicted upon these endangered animals, led to the formation of “Saving Private Rhino”, a Cape Town NGO focused on the conservation and protection of private-owned rhinos and private game reserves against poachers.

 In 2014, Aquila welcomed a new male rhino bull to the family and, fast forward to the excitement of 2015 and 2016, they celebrated the arrival of four rhino calves at the reserve.
-These milestones highlight not only the dedication of Aquila’s rhino conservation in the Western Cape, but also the successful efforts against poaching and the ongoing work to preserve Cape Town’s wildlife heritage.

 The Saving Private Rhino Initiative